HashirSaleem/mobile-dataset-EDA-and-prediction-modelling/README.md

 Other algorithms explored include Decision Trees, Random Forest, and Gradient Boosting.

 Results
-We evaluate the performance of each model using metrics such as accuracy, precision, recall, and F1-score.
+Evaluate the performance of each model using metrics such as accuracy, precision, recall, and F1-score.
 The results are summarized in a comparative table.